MathieuSauce/GiveMeTheOdds/README.md

 ng serve -o
 ~~~

+Please note that you will need Angular CLI installed to run the server.
+You may get it by following the tutorial at this URL : https://angular.io/cli

 <p>You can now access the front-end at http://localhost:4200 (Note that -o in the last command should open that window for you)</p>

 <h3>2.
 Command Line version</h3>